UbiquityRobotics/learn/doing_more/workstation_setup.md

 ## Set environment variables on the workstation

 * Now go to your workstation and set its environment variables.
 When you set up ROS it assumes that the computer that it is set up on is the robot.
-This is not what you want, you want
+Clearly if you are using the computer to see what is happening on the computer that is on the robot this is not what you want.
+The fixup is to tell the computer on which ROS is running which computer is the one that holds the master robot functions.
+You do this by setting an environment variable with the following command:

   `export ROS_MASTER_URI=http://NEWHOSTNAME.local:11311`

+You then need to sync this environment variable with the system that you are running.
+The way to do this is to type the command.

-source ~./bashrc
+  `source ~./bashrc `

 ### An alternative method